peepworks/LangSwitcher/README.md

 If you often launch apps or jump into search fields with keyboard shortcuts, you’ve probably experienced typing in the wrong language right after focusing a new app or browser tab.
 LangSwitcher is designed to reduce those interruptions and keep your keyboard workflow smooth. [file:2]

-It combines direct language switching, app-specific input rules, browser tab language memory, app launch shortcuts, and typo correction in one native macOS menu bar app. [file:2]
+It combines direct language switching, app-specific input rules, browser tab language memory, app launch shortcuts, typo correction, and text expansion in one native macOS menu bar app. [file:2][file:3]

 ---